danmt/dynamic-component-loader/README.md

 }
 ```

-At first glance you see `ComponentFactoryResolver`, `ViewContainerRef`, `ComponentLoader` and think:
+At first glance, you see `ComponentFactoryResolver`, `ViewContainerRef`, `ComponentLoader`, and think:

 > What kind of sorcery is this?

-It's simpler than you think, is just that there are a few new things.
-We are injecting the `ComponentFactoryResolver` which given a Component returns a Factory that can be used to create new instances of it.
-The ViewContainerRef is a pointer to an element in which we are going to insert the newly instantiated component.
-The ComponentLoader is a simple interface, it holds a loadChildren function that returns a Promise, this promise once resolved returns a Component.
+It's simpler than you think.
+It's just that there are a few new things.
+We are injecting the `ComponentFactoryResolver`, which, given a Component, returns a Factory that can be used to create new instances of it.
+The `ViewContainerRef` is a pointer to an element in which we are going to insert the newly instantiated component.
+The `ComponentLoader` is a simple interface.
+It holds a `loadChildren` function that returns a Promise.
+This promise, once resolved, returns a `Component`.

-And finally we are just putting everything together, using the from function from rxjs I'm able to transform the promise into an observable, then I'm mapping this component into a factory and finally we inject the component and return the instance.
+And finally, we are just putting everything together.
+Using the from function from rxjs, I'm able to transform the promise into an observable.
+Then, I'm mapping this component into a factory, and finally I will inject the component, and return the instance.

-Now let's create another service named `ProfileService` that will use the `AppService` to load the respective component.
+Now, let's create another service named `ProfileService` that will use the `AppService` to load the respective component.
 It also holds the loggedIn state.
 Create a file in `src/app/profile/profile.service.ts`:

 ```typescript
 import { Injectable, ViewContainerRef } from '@angular/core';